 Executive director of the Global Coalition on Aging

-Yes, building remote patient monitoring software requires time and investments but it reduces the number of human-operated processes including in-hospital appointments.
+Yes, building remote patient monitoring software requires time and investment but it reduces the number of human-operated processes including in-hospital appointments.
 So by building a patient tracking system in hospital, you decrease the workload of your hospital staff.

 "Multiple studies have shown that building remote patient monitoring software reduces costs and improves health outcomes,” says, Michael Hodin, relying on the Veterans Health Administration, which concludes that RPM “can reduce hospitalizations by as much as 40% for some diseases, and realize annual savings of $6,500 per patient.